Lee County, Florida: Modern growth (1940s–present)

-During World War II, Page Field served as an advanced fighter training base and home to the several bomber groups.
+During World War II, Page Field served as an advanced fighter-training base and as home to several bomber groups.
 Following the war, a small terminal was built in the mid-1950s as the airport transitioned to commercial use.
 Another airfield was constructed in 1942 called Buckingham Army Airfield.
 The base was closed down in 1945, after which the barracks served as classrooms for Edison College until 1948.
 Following the end of World War II, the Royal Palm Hotel was closed permanently, and in 1947, the hotel on the corner of First and Fowler was torn down.

-Lee County has been the host to several Major League Baseball teams for spring training over the past several decades.

-The county received a boost in 1983 when Southwest Florida Regional Airport (now known as Southwest Florida International Airport) opened.
+Lee County has hosted several Major League Baseball teams for spring training over the past several decades.
+The county received a significant economic boost in 1983 when Southwest Florida Regional Airport (now known as Southwest Florida International Airport) opened.
+To accommodate the region's post-pandemic population boom, the airport launched a major $1.1 billion terminal expansion in the mid-2020s.
+This project, which includes the construction of a new Concourse E and a consolidated security checkpoint, officially broke ground on its second phase in late 2024.

+Between 2020 and 2024 alone, Lee County's population grew by approximately 13.2% to over 860,000 residents, driven largely by domestic migration.

+Infrastructure and redevelopment

+In the wake of recent storms, the county undertook massive infrastructure hardening projects.
+In 2023, construction began to replace the Big Carlos Pass Bridge, converting the aging drawbridge into a 60-foot fixed-span structure; the project was scheduled for completion in the summer of 2026.
+Additionally, the Sanibel Causeway, which was severed during Hurricane Ian, underwent permanent resilient repairs that included sheet pile walls and elevated roadways, fully reopening to the public in May 2025.

 Hurricanes

-On August 13, 2004, the county was struck by Hurricane Charley, a category 4 storm, particularly on the northwestern islands of Captiva, Gasparilla, and North Captiva.
-On September 10, 2017, Lee County was struck by Hurricane Irma as a category 2 storm.
-On September 28, 2022, Hurricane Ian made landfall on Lee County as a category 4 storm, causing major damage to Sanibel, Pine Island, and surrounding areas.
-Sanibel Causeway partially collapsed in the aftermath of Hurricane Ian.
-71 deaths occurred in Lee County as of October 4.
+On August 13, 2004, the county was struck by Hurricane Charley, a category 4 storm, particularly impacting the northwestern islands of Captiva and Gasparilla.
+On September 10, 2017, Hurricane Irma struck as a category 2 storm, causing widespread flooding in Lehigh Acres and Bonita Springs.

+On September 28, 2022, Hurricane Ian made landfall as a category 4 storm, becoming the deadliest hurricane in Lee County history with over 70 confirmed deaths.
+The storm obliterated the Fort Myers Beach pier and historic cottage districts.

+In late 2024, the county was affected by two consecutive storms.
+Hurricane Helene (September 2024) pushed significant storm surge into coastal properties, filling pools with sand.
+Less than two weeks later, Hurricane Milton (October 2024) brought tropical storm-force winds and tornadoes to the county, with the newly reinforced Sanibel Causeway remaining passable for emergency vehicles.